esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 Advanced hypervolume computation and analysis
 =============================================

-In this tutorial we will cover some more advanced topics of hypervolume computation.
-We will present some more use cases for the computation and give out details on the expected performance of the engine.
+In this tutorial we will cover some more advanced topics regarding hypervolume computation and explain details on the expected performance of the engine.

-Computing hypervolume using specific algorithm
+Computing hypervolume using a specific algorithm
 ==============================================

-PyGMO uses different algorithms for computing the hypervolume indicator and the features measuring the exclusive contribution of points.
-By default it picks the algorithm which is *expected* to yield the fastest computation with respect to the dimensionality of the point-set.
+PyGMO uses different algorithms for computing the hypervolume indicator and the hypervolume contributions.
+By default it picks the algorithm which is *expected* to yield the fastest computation with respect to the dimensionality of the given point-set.
 This selection can be bypassed by using an explicit hv_algorithm object as a parameter of the corresponding method:

 .. code-block:: python